teadetime/computer_vision/docs/model_dev.md

   - This file requires edits to indicate how long to train, paths to the dataset, model checkpoint, labels, and output directory

 #### Training the model
-- Once the pipeline is configured the model can be trained with `$ some command`
 - The model will save checkpoints periodically that can be trained off from if the process is stopped
 - Training may be monitored by tensorboard `$ tensorboard --logdir=models/YOUR_MODEL_OUTPUT_DIR`
   - Additionally you can run evaluation metrics to see how the model does on the evaluation dataset in real time `$ COMMAND --checkpoint-dir` *NOTE* This will not work if you have one GPU.
 To perform evaluation on cpu add `cpu only` in a copy of tf_train_main.py and adjust and rerun the command above